cmiltiadis/studioany/content/project/18-reset-discover/index.md

 # Exhibitions
-- First presented at the CUBE Concert, at the Institute of Electronic Music (IEM), University of Music and Performing Arts Graz.
+- First presented at the CUBE Concert, Institute of Electronic Music (IEM), University of Music and Performing Arts Graz.
 January 31 2018.
 - [Exhibited at the Orpheum Extra, part of the Arts Programme, at Elevate 2019 festival](https://elevate.at/websites/2019/en/arts/programme/e19resetdiscover/index.html).
 March 2 2019.

 # Credits